What Kinds of Counseling Certifications & Licenses Are There?

 Certified Rehabilitation Counselor (CRC)

-The Commission on Rehabilitation Counselor Certification (CRCC) is the world’s largest rehabilitation counseling organization, and is dedicated to improving the lives of those with disabilities by setting standards for the competent delivery of care by rehabilitation counselors.
-Its optional Certified Rehabilitation Counselor (CRC) designation is nationally accredited and internationally recognized.
+The Commission on Rehabilitation Counselor Certification (CRCC) is the world’s largest rehabilitation counseling organization.
+It is dedicated to improving the lives of those with disabilities by setting standards for the competent delivery of care by rehabilitation counselors.
+The optional Certified Rehabilitation Counselor (CRC) designation is nationally accredited and internationally recognized.

 Applicants must either be students in (or graduates of) a master’s degree program in rehabilitation counseling.
-If the program is not CACREP-accredited, strict coursework requirements must be met.
+If the program is not CACREP-accredited, then it must meet strict coursework requirements.
 Work experience, ranging from 600 hours of graduate-level internship to two years in the field, is also necessary.
 Once deemed eligible, applicants must pass a 3.5-hour, 175-question certification exam that covers 12 knowledge domains underlying rehabilitation counseling.
 Once earned, the CRC must be renewed every five years through the completion of continuing education.

 Accredited Financial Counselor (AFC)